-2020 Honda CR-V Hybrid Coming Soon to Goudy Honda!
+2020 Honda CR-V Hybrid Has Arrived at Goudy Honda!

-The 2020 Honda CR-V Hybrid will be arriving at Goudy Honda in early 2020.
+The 2020 Honda CR-V Hybrid is now in stock at Goudy Honda.
 The 2020 CR-V Hybrid is the first electrified SUV from Honda in America, joining the Accord Hybrid and Insight as the third electrified Honda manufactured in the U.S. as the company moves to apply its advanced two-motor hybrid-electric system to all of its core U.S. models in the years ahead.

 In addition to the new hybrid-electric variant, major upgrades to the 2020 CR-V include bolder front and rear styling, re-designed wheels and standard Honda Sensing® safety and driver-assistive technology (previously available only on EX and above trims).
 All non-hybrid 2020 CR-V models are now powered by the 1.5-liter VTEC™ Turbo engine, previously available only in EX and above trims.